Gordon Jacob: Life and career

-Jacob was born in Upper Norwood, London, the seventh son and youngest of ten children of Stephen Jacob, and his wife, Clara Laura, née Forlong.
+Jacob was born in Upper Norwood, London, the seventh son and youngest of ten children of Stephen Jacob, and his wife, Clara Laura, daughter of Gordon Forlong.
 Stephen Jacob, an official of the Indian Civil Service based in Calcutta, died when Gordon was three.
 One of his older brothers was Archibald Jacob, choral composer, arranger and author of Musical Handwriting (OUP, 1937).

 Jacob was educated at Dulwich College, and enlisted in the Queen's Royal Regiment (West Surrey) at the outbreak of the First World War.
 He was taken POW in 1917 after being one of 60 survivors from a battalion of 800.
 In the prison camp he studied a harmony textbook in the camp library and began composing.
 He wrote for an orchestra of his fellow prisoners, with assorted instruments.
 After the war he studied journalism before turning to music.
 He took a correspondence course, gained an ARCM diploma and was accepted as a full-time student at the Royal College of Music (RCM) in 1920.
 There, he was a pupil of Charles Villiers Stanford and Ralph Vaughan Williams (composition), Herbert Howells (music theory) and Adrian Boult (conducting), from whom he learned the "economy and decision" of his podium technique.

 At the end of his student course in 1924, Gordon became a teacher of music, briefly at Birkbeck and Morley Colleges, and then at the RCM, where he remained until his retirement in 1966.
 He was professor of music theory, composition and orchestration.
 Among his students at the RCM were Malcolm Arnold, Ruth Gipps, Imogen Holst, Cyril Smith, Philip Cannon, Pamela Harrison, Joseph Horovitz, Bernard Stevens and John Warrack.